Multistability of graphene nanobubbles: Introduction

+In addition to experimental techniques, analytical models and numerical simulations have become essential tools for investigating nanobubbles.
+Analytical approaches are often based on elastic plate theory, which incorporates the contribution of adhesion energy between the layers of van der Waals heterostructures \cite{Yue2012, Wang2013a, Dai2018}.
+More advanced models further integrate the equation of state of the encapsulated substance \cite{Zhilyaev2019, Iakovlev2019, Aslymov2020, Qu2023} and account for nonlinear effects \cite{Lyublinskaya2020}.
+These models have revealed that circular nanobubbles exhibit universal scaling behavior, characterized by a constant height-to-radius aspect ratio, $H/R$.

+Numerical simulations serve not only to validate analytical predictions but also to provide deeper insights into the physical properties of nanobubbles.
+For instance, it has been shown that spatial confinement and high internal pressure can induce the formation of internal crystalline structures, which may exhibit planar geometries \cite{Iakovlev2017}.
+Furthermore, the equilibrium shape of a nanobubble can critically depend on the nature of the encapsulated material \cite{Ghorbanfekr2017}.
+Notably, simulations by S.K.~Jain et al. \cite{Jain2017} demonstrated that a nanobubble containing an ideal gas invariably assumes a circular shape with a constant aspect ratio of $H/R=0.204$.

+The capabilities of molecular dynamics (MD) simulations have enabled the exploration of more complex phase behaviors, such as the transition of confined argon into a liquid-crystalline state \cite{Korneva2023}.
+MD techniques have also been employed to model the mechanical indentation of a nanobubble by an atomic force microscope probe \cite{Faraji2022}.

+From a thermal management perspective, it has been demonstrated that the presence of nanobubbles can significantly reduce the interfacial thermal conductivity of layered van der Waals structures \cite{Qu2023a}.
+Additionally, they have been identified as a potential cause of substantial thermal contraction in these materials \cite{Qu2023b}.

-In the paper, all possible stationary states of graphene nanobubbles will be numerically modeled.
-This paper is organized as follows.
-Section \ref{sec2} describes the model used.
+In this paper, all possible stationary states of graphene nanobubbles are numerically modeled.
+The paper is organized as follows.
+Section \ref{sec2} describes the model employed.
 Section \ref{sec3} presents the possible stationary states of the nanobubbles.
 The stability of these stationary states against thermal fluctuations is analyzed in Section \ref{sec4}.
 The main results are summarized in the Conclusion (Section \ref{sec5}).